chef/automate/components/automate-chef-io/content/docs/iam-v2-overview.md

 At the heart of Chef Automate's IAM system is the *policy*.
 A policy defines permissions for who may perform what action on which resource scoped by project.
-The "who" may be a user, a team, or a system.
+The "who" may be a user, a team, or an API token.
-Users and teams are designated by name while systems use pre-authorized API tokens to communicate with Automate.

 The following diagram shows the policy structure.
 We will detail the specifics in the next few sections.